Updated: August 23, 2020

 And in all those times, I learned that optimism is not about believing you wouldn’t fail, but believing that you can get back up and try again when you fail.

-The journey towards financial freedom is difficult and risky – that’s why not many people want to do it.
-But one really has to get over that fear and be willing to fail if you want to succeed.
+The journey towards financial freedom is difficult and risky.
+That’s why not many people want to do it.
+But one has to get over that fear and be willing to fail if you want to succeed.